 Kim Nøhr Skibsted, Executive Director

 From 2020-2021, the programme ran as a pilot project.
-Based on the excellent results, the Foundation has decided to support the programme in the coming years.
+Based on the excellent results, the Foundation has decided to continue supporting the programme.
+As of 2024, the workshops also offer Spanish interpretation.

 World Water Week 2022 will take place in late August online and in Stockholm!
 World Water Week is organised by SIWI: Stockholm International Water Institute.